 The word "salvation" can be translated with a verb.
 Alternate translation: "You went out to save your people" (See: Abstract Nouns)

 your anointed one

-"the one whom you have anointed."
 Here this phrase refers to one whom Yahweh has chosen.
 This could mean: (1) "the people you have chosen" or "the nation you have chosen" or (2) "the king you have chosen."